babelouest/glewlwyd/docs/OIDC.md

 ### JWKS_URI property

 Enter the client property that will hold the JWKS_URI of the client.
 The JWKS will be downloaded each time the JWKS is requested.

+## Encrypt out tokens

+### Allow out token encryption

+Allow to encrypt out tokens for client that have an encryption setup.

+### enc property

+Enter the client property that will hold the `enc` of the client.
+If not set, the `enc` value will be set to default `A128CBC-HS256`.

+### alg property

+Enter the client property that will hold the `alg` of the client.
+If not set token encryption will be disabled for all.

+### kid_alg property

+Enter the client property that will hold the `kid_alg` of the client.
+Mandatory if the client uses jwks, ignored if the client uses a public key in PEM format.

+### encrypt_code property

+Enter the client property that will hold the `encrypt_code` flag of the client.
+This property value will tell if the client allows to encrypt authorization code.

+### encrypt_at property

+Enter the client property that will hold the `encrypt_at` flag of the client.
+This property value will tell if the client allows to encrypt access tokens.

+### encrypt_userinfo property

+Enter the client property that will hold the `encrypt_userinfo` flag of the client.
+This property value will tell if the client allows to encrypt userinfo when sent as JWT.

+### encrypt_id_token property

+Enter the client property that will hold the `encrypt_id_token` flag of the client.
+This property value will tell if the client allows to encrypt id_tokens.

+### encrypt_refresh_token property

+Enter the client property that will hold the `encrypt_refresh_token` flag of the client.
+This property value will tell if the client allows to encrypt refresh tokens code.

 ## PKCE - Code challenge (RFC 7636)